boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 --- abstract

-This document releases NETCONF-related port number IANA assignments that were made for inappropriate transport protocols or for an Historic NETCONF-related protocol.
+This document releases NETCONF-related port number IANA assignments that were made for inappropriate transport protocols or for Historic NETCONF-related protocols.

 --- middle